Setting Up Your Environment

 geany&

 For personal use, compilers, Geany, and the other cross-platform IDEs are available for all popular Linux distributions and can be installed through the distribution’s package manager or by downloading from the vendor (e.g. the NVIDIA HPC SDK).
 Most workstation users do not install environment modules, so the module command would not be required.
-However, it may be convenient if you wish to instal multiple compilers.
+However, it may be convenient if you wish to install multiple compilers.
 At least one implementation of software modules is usually available for a given distribution.

 GCC The gcc compiler is a standard part of all Linux distributions.
 However, it is usually necessary to add g++ and gfortran separately.